Save to My DOJO

 - Execute Disable (XD) — Intel CPUs/mainboards

-- Second Level Address Translation: I’m including this for completion.
+- Second Level Address Translation: I list this feature primarily for the sake of completeness.
 It’s been many years since any system was built new without SLAT support.
 If you have one, following every point in this post to the letter still won’t make that system fast.
 Starting with Windows 8 and Server 2016, you cannot use Hyper-V without SLAT support.
 Names that you will see SLAT under:

 - Nested Page Tables (NPT)/Rapid Virtualization Indexing (RVI) — AMD CPUs/mainboards